Difference Between Loan vs Lease

 Key Differences Between Loan vs Lease

-Both Loans vs Lease are popular choices in the market. let us discuss some of the major Difference Between Loan vs Lease:
+Both Loans vs Leases are popular choices in the market. let us discuss some of the major Difference Between a Loan and vs Lease:

-- A loan will give the right of ownership of the purchased assets to the borrower, whereas, in the lease, it would be only the right to use the leased equipment.
+- A loan will give the borrower the right of ownership of the purchased assets, whereas, in the lease, it would be only the right to use the leased equipment.

-- Looking out for a borrower to finance the equipment that you need to purchase would be much more time-consuming than leasing the same assets from a lessor.
+- Looking for a borrower to finance the equipment you need to purchase would be much more time-consuming than leasing the same assets from a lessor.

-- Owning equipment through the loan will allow the borrower to depreciate it in their books of accounts and thus can avail the tax benefit, whereas, in the case of a lease, a lessor is not allowed to depreciate the assets since there is no recording of assets in lessee’s books.
+- Owning equipment through the loan will allow the borrower to depreciate it in their books of accounts.
+It thus can avail of the tax benefit, whereas, in the case of a lease, a lessor is not allowed to depreciate the assets since there is no recording of assets in the lessee’s books.

-- If, after a period of time, the subject equipment would no more of interest for the business, the lease method would be much more flexible than the loan method.
+- If, after a period of time, the subject equipment would no more interest to the business, the lease method would be much more flexible than the loan method.

 - Off-balance sheet accounting provision for lease would give a better performance ratio of the business than what could have been the case with purchasing the assets using a loan (assuming all other things constant)

-- There is a down payment in case of the loan, whereas generally no down payment in case of a lease.
+- There is a down payment in the case of the loan, whereas generally no down payment in the case of a lease.

 Loan vs Lease Comparison Table